Calesi19/journal-lite/README.md

 # journal-lite

 A simple journaling app that allows you to write and save journal entries.
-The goal was to build an entire full-stack app with one executable.
+The goal was to build an entire full-stack, server-side rendered app with one executable.

 Built with: